Northrop N-3PB Nomad: Design and development

 Following increased international tension surrounding the German annexation of the Sudetenland in 1938, the Norwegian parliament granted extraordinary appropriations to modernize the Norwegian Armed Forces.
 The Royal Norwegian Navy Air Service (RNNAS) and the Norwegian Army Air Service were prioritized for funds from the Norwegian Neutrality Fund.
 The RNNAS' share of the funds was reserved to buy 12 Heinkel He 115 torpedo bombers and 24 reconnaissance aircraft, as well as several new naval air stations.
-The Dornier Do 22, Northrop 8-A, Northrop 2GP and Vultee V-11 GB were considered and proposals retrieved.
+The Dornier Do 22, Northrop 8-A, Northrop 2GP, and Vultee V-11 GB were considered and proposals retrieved.
 The commission quickly decided the Vultee V-11 GB was the best aircraft to satisfy both air services' needs.
-On the part of the Royal Norwegian Air Service, the requirements were for a reconnaissance aircraft with a range of 1500 km, a top speed of no less than 320 km/h and to carry a 900 kg torpedo or the equivalent in bombs.
+On the part of the Royal Norwegian Air Service, the requirements were for a reconnaissance aircraft with a range of 1500 km, a top speed no less than 320 km/h, and a capacity of a 900 kg torpedo or the equivalent in bombs.

 On 30 December 1939, Norway sent a purchasing commission to the United States, consisting of a Royal Norwegian Navy Air Service contingent headed by Cmdr.
-Kristian Østby, and a Norwegian Army Air Service contingent led by Birger Fredrik Motzfeldt.
+Kristian Østby and a Norwegian Army Air Service contingent led by Birger Fredrik Motzfeldt.
 The goal of the commission was to inspect the Vultee V-11, which would serve as a new common reconnaissance bomber for the two air services.
 Amongst the requirements the commission hoped to fill was replacing the Royal Norwegian Navy Air Service's M.F.11 biplane patrol aircraft.
-Once in the US, the commission found that Vultee would not be able to deliver the V-11 within a reasonable amount of time so another aircraft had to be found.
+Once in the US, the commission found that Vultee would not be able to deliver the V-11 within a reasonable amount of time, so another aircraft had to be found.
 Motzfeldt quickly found that the Douglas 8A-5N would satisfy the NOAAS' requirements.
 As the Douglas 8A-5N could not be fitted with floats, Østby continued to look for an aircraft suitable for the RNNAS.
 After visits to many of the aviation companies in February 1940, Østby determined that only one manufacturer had both a design and available production capacity, Northrop Aircraft Incorporated.
 The commission ordered 24 floatplanes based on the Model 8-A, renamed the N-3PB, "off the drawing board" (literally, the aircraft being ordered prior to the type having flown) from Northrop on 8 March 1940, at a total cost of to meet this requirement.
 Half the amount was paid shortly before Operation Weserübung, the German invasion of Norway, on 9 April 1940.